 The white sand beaches, rugged coastlines, verdant countryside, enchanting forests, and Irish hospitality!

 This ride is available daily with times to be prearranged with the Bespoke Equestrian Ireland team.

-This ride is all off road and is suitable for all levels of riders.
+This ride is all off road

 This two day riding adventure begins at the McKinley family farm located in the beautiful County Antrim countryside.
 This magnificent hilltop farm is surrounded by 1,000 acres of rolling hills, lush with grass and dotted with white, fluffy sheep.
 As you make your way up the long, scenic driveway, it soon becomes clear, this isn’t any ordinary “Irish Farm”.